Public sector exemptions

 ISO 50001 certification exemptions

-Organizations with ISO 50001 energy management system certification covering 100% of UK energy consumption can use this as full ESOS compliance without requiring separate energy audits or lead assessor approval 1.
+Organizations with ISO 50001 energy management system certification covering 100% of UK energy consumption can use this as full ESOS compliance without requiring separate energy audits or lead assessor approval 1 2.
+The ISO 50001:2018 standard provides the energy management system framework 4 accepted by the Environment Agency as a compliance route.

 ISO 50001 provides equivalent energy assessment and efficiency identification through systematic energy management processes.
 Organizations with partial ISO 50001 coverage can combine this with other compliance routes to reach the required 95% threshold.